 Professor Nate Hofer presented a paper at the Middle East Studies Association annual meeting in New Orleans on October 13, 2013.
 The paper was called: “Abū l-Ḥasan al-Shādhilī and the Institutionalization of Sufi Identity.”
 He also organized a panel at the conference on the topic of “Rethinking the Consolidation of Sufi Traditions in the Medieva

 Religious Studies MA student Abel Gomez participated in an event this week that was related to both Transgender Awareness Week and Native American Heritage Month.

-This weekend is the Annual Meetings of the American Academy of Religion and the Society of Biblical Literature.
-Here's what our faculty are up to at the conference:
+This coming weekend (Nov.
+23-26) will be the occasion for the Annual Meetings of the American Academy of Religion (AAR) and the Society for Biblical Literature (SBL) in Baltimore, Maryland.
+All of our faculty are involved in the AAR/SBL, and several will be participating in the conference:

 Kate Kelley took part in the International Association of the Fantastic in the Arts Conference in Orlando, Florida, March 21-25.
 She presented a paper titled "Reaver Apocalypse: Much Ado about No-thing."
 Reavers are animalistic humans in the TV show Firefly and film Serenity.

 Congratulations to Dr. Nate Hofer, who has been awarded the Bruce D. Craig Prize for Mamluk Studies!!

 Professor Drott participated in a workshop conference on "Healing Texts, Healing Practices, Healing Bodies: a Workshop on Medicine and Buddhism in Japan and East Asia" this past weekend (April 6-7) at UC Berkeley's Center for Japanese Studies.

 Spirituality Correlates to Better Mental Health Regardless of Religion, Say MU Researchers -- See what Dr. Dan Cohen has been up to.